GJVothel/three-prism-geometry/ReadMe.md

 Create a prism geometry from a set of coplanar base points and an offset vector.
 The top face will be the base polygon translated by the given offset.

+**Note:**

+The order of the input points matters.
+The points array should describe the base polygon in consistent winding order (clockwise or counter-clockwise as seen from outside the prism).
+If the side faces appear dark or look like they are lit from the inside, reverse the array before passing it to `PrismGeometry`:

 ```js
 import * as THREE from "three";